 add to your repertoire as a

 competitive ballroom dancer

 32724 Pacific Hwy S, Federal Way, WA 98003

 In the heart of Federal Way

 Groups, couples, and individuals at all levels of ability are welcome.
-Residents in all of Federal Way, Lakeland North, Lakeland South, Auburn, and even Kent have easy access to our studio for dance classes, lessons, and events.
-We welcome walk-in visitors so feel free to visit anytime!
+Residents in all of Federal Way, Lakeland North, Lakeland South, Auburn, and Kent have easy access to our studio for dance classes, lessons, and events.
+We welcome walk-in visitors.

 Sandy just moved to Seattle and keeps telling her co-workers that she can’t come out with them when they invite her to go dancing.
 After a few lessons at Arthur Murray – she no longer can say no!